shawngraham/4916c-w26/content/docs/texts-and-resources/index.md

 Martin, Brian.
 2017.
 'The Business of History: Customers, Professionals, and Money', in Paula Hamilton, and James B. Gardner (eds), _The Oxford Handbook of Public History_, Oxford Handbooks. https://doi-org.proxy.library.carleton.ca/10.1093/oxfordhb/9780199766024.013.6.

 McGregor, Helen.
 2022.
 "Podcast Studies". _Oxford Research Encyclopedia of Literature_.
 Retrieved 22 Oct.
 2025, from https://oxfordre.com/literature/view/10.1093/acrefore/9780190201098.001.0001/acrefore-9780190201098-e-1338.

+Miller, Heather Lee.
+"The Business of History: Working as a Historical Consultant."
+Journal of Women’s History, vol. 25, no. 4, 2013, pp. 342–49, https://doi.org/10.1353/jowh.2013.0063.

+Ott, Daniel P. _Harvesting History: McCormick's Reaper, Heritage Branding, and Historical Forgery_.
+University of Nebraska Press, https://www.nebraskapress.unl.edu/nebraska/9781496206985/harvesting-history/.
+(We don't have this yet in our library; but maybe one to keep an eye out for.)

 Pasts Collective. _Canadians and Their Pasts_.
 University of Toronto Press, 2013. https://doi.org/10.3138/9781442667648.